varroz56/easyticket/README.md

 Please see requirements.txt for backend and package.json (as depedencies) files in the Root folder in production or in the backend/frontend folders in development.

+The back end has a Django Rest API while the front end has React.

+It has a working Json web token authentication system supported by Django Rest using restframework-simplejwt and Djoser packages.

+Unfortunately the React

+### Project Planning